Rafajel29/IDD-Fa19-Lab3/README.md

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+You could use the put() function to save data across multiple data-bytes.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**

 ### 2. Design your logger